-If you were in a car accident with a truck, depending on how and why the truck accident that injured you occurred, you may be able to pursue claims against one or more parties, which could mean multiple sources of compensation for you.
+If you were in a car accident with a tractor-trailer or 18-wheeler, depending on how and why the truck accident that injured you occurred, you may be able to pursue claims against one or more parties, which could mean multiple sources of compensation for you.

 Our Rock Hill truck accident lawyers will launch a thorough investigation to determine who should be held liable for the damages you have suffered.
 We may end up seeking compensation from the:

 - Truck driver—In many truck accidents, the driver was negligent in one way or another, and caused or at least contributed to the crash.
 For example, truckers are often required to meet delivery deadlines.
 This can lead to speeding, aggressive driving (tailgating, frequent lane changes, etc.), or driving beyond federally mandated Hours of Service (HOS) time limits.
 Each of these, especially fatigued or drowsy driving in violation of HOS rules, are common causes of truck accidents.